TierMobility/codeartifact-dependabot-sync/README.md

 ## How to use

-> the tool runs indefinitely until the process is killed
+> the tool runs indefinitely until the process is killed.
+This can be dissabled by setting the `DAEMON` option to `false`.

 - <a name="setup"></a>Setup the following data: